 Sail Training International Annual Awards

-These awards are presented to individuals and organisations that have made a significant contribution to sail training.
-They are decided by an STI Awards Committee following a review of nominations made by National Sail Training Organisations.
-The awards are made at the annual conference in November.
+These awards are presented to vessels, vessel operators, individuals and organisations that have made a significant contribution to Sail Training.
+The winners are decided by a Sail Training International awards committee and are announced at the annual International Sail Training and Tall Ships Conference.

 Sultan Qaboos Sailing Trophy